Maryland Labor Laws Guide

 In June 2021, the State of Maryland passed the Secure Maryland Wage Act, which raises the minimum wage of employees working in “heightened security interest locations.”

-According to this act, Baltimore-Washington International Thurgood Marshall Airport and Pennsylvania Station are considered “heightened security interest locations”, and their employees are paid $15.00 per hour from January 1, 2024.
-This rate is set to increase to $16.00 per hour on January 1, 2025.
+According to this act, Baltimore-Washington International Thurgood Marshall Airport and Pennsylvania Station are considered “heightened security interest locations,” and their employees will be paid $16.00 per hour from January 1, 2025.

 Moreover, starting from January 1, 2026, employers are required to pay employees a regular wage of $16.00 per hour and a supplement benefit rate of at least $1.00 per hour.

-Secure Maryland Wage Act covers employees who perform work at heightened security interest locations and are non-exempt under the FLSA.
+The Secure Maryland Wage Act covers employees who perform work at locations of heightened security interest and are non-exempt under the FLSA.

 The law was passed to address the high turnover in these specific positions, attract and retain experienced workers, and improve workers’ rights in Maryland.

-Similar laws are in place at Los Angeles International Airport, John F. Kennedy Airport, and LaGuardia International Airport.
+Similar laws exist at Los Angeles International Airport, John F. Kennedy Airport, and LaGuardia International Airport.

 Maryland Living Wage Law

-The Living Wage Law is applicable to any and all businesses that:
+The Living Wage Law applies to all businesses that:

-To be eligible for a living wage, an individual employee should spend at least 50% of their work time working on the project in question.
-Simply put, State of Maryland employees who are not a part of that particular project are not eligible.
+To be eligible for a living wage, an individual employee should spend at least 50% of their work time on the given project.
+Simply put, State of Maryland employees who aren’t involved in that project are not eligible.

-Companies covered by this law offer maintenance and information technology services and are NOT suppliers, construction companies, or architecture-related companies and agencies.
+Companies covered by this law offer maintenance and information technology services and are NOT suppliers, construction companies, or architecture-related companies or agencies.

 Lastly, living wage rates differ based on the county where the services are being performed and are divided into 2 tiers: